ucam-department-of-psychiatry/crate/docs/source/anonymisation/data_dictionary.rst

 indexlen
 ~~~~~~~~

-Integer.
+*Integer.* Default: none.

 Can be blank.
 If not, sets the prefix length of the index.
-This is mandatory in MySQL if you apply a normal (+/- unique) index to a `TEXT`
+This is mandatory in
+MySQL if you apply a normal (+/- unique) index to a `TEXT` or `BLOB` field.
+It
-or `BLOB` field.
-It is not required for `FULLTEXT` indexes.
+is not required for `FULLTEXT` indexes.

 comment
 ~~~~~~~

+*String.*

 Field (column) comment, stored in the destination database.